SuboptimalEng/orbital/README.md

 # 🛰 Orbital - Video File Browser

 Orbital is a _local-first_ desktop app that allows you to search, filter, and preview video (and image) files on your computer - like YouTube for your local file system.
+Purchase the Mac OS version of Orbital on [Gumroad]().

 ## Demo